About The Corn Latitudes

 Click Publications for my recollections about the magazines and papers I wrote for which thus, I suppose, compose an informal history of magazine and newspaper publishing in Illinois from 1972 until 2019.
 The page might some day also offer article links organized by publication of origin.
 [Note: This page is still under construction]

 “The Corn Latitudes” was one of the titles I proposed for my history of mid-Illinois.
 In the end that work was published as Corn Kings and One-Horse Thieves, but I decided the phrase suits this website better.
 In case it comes up, I am aware that the corn latitudes extend well to the east and west of Illinois, but we're talking Illinois longitude here.

 The archive is not comprehensive.
 I will not reproduce here the complete run of my one thousand Illinois Times columns, for example.
 Not all of them were worth rereading, so only selected columns from the Prejudices series (1978 until 1994) and the Dyspepsiana series (2009–2018) are included.
 Certain government reports and studies are numbingly technical, most are outdated, and only the good bits appear here.

-I reluctantly omitted ephemera and whimsy and other attempts at humor.
+I reluctantly omitted all but a few examples of ephemera and whimsy and other attempts at humor.
 You’re welcome.